Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/README.md

 ## Reproduce the analysis

 The following steps through how one can reproduce the data gathering, analysis and presentation.
-One important note to make is that depending on your version of R, or further updates to the packages that are being used, results may vary slightly due to the nature of the iterative processes used in the analysis.
+One important note to make is that depending on your version of R, or further updates to the packages that are being used after this analysis was conducted, results may vary slightly due to the nature of the iterative processes used in the analysis.

 ### Software Utilised and Prerequisites